spine-tools/SpineOpt.jl/docs/src/advanced_concepts/temporal_framework.md

 #### Single solve with single block
 The simplest case is a single solve of the entire time horizon (so `roll_forward` not defined) with a fixed resolution.
 In this case, only one temporal block has to be defined with a fixed resolution.
 Each node has to be linked to this `temporal_block`.

-TODO: varying resolution, but currently not working
+Alternatively, a variable resolution can be defined by choosing an array of durations for the [resolution](@ref) parameter.
+The sum of the durations in the array then have to match the length of the temporal block.
+The example below illustrates an optimization that spans one day for which the resolution is hourly in the beginning and then gradually decreases to a 6h resolution at the end.

+* `temporal_block_1`
+  * `block_start`: 0h
+  * `block_start`: 1D
+  * `resolution`: [1h 1h 1h 1h 2h 2h 2h 4h 4h 6h]

 #### Rolling window optimization with single block
 A model with a single `temporal_block` can also be optimized in a rolling horizon framework.
-In this case, the `roll_forward` parameter has to be defined in the `model_instance` object.
+In this case, the `roll_forward` parameter has to be defined in the `model` object.
 The `roll_forward` parameter will then determine how much the optimization moves forward with every step, while the size of the temporal block will determine how large a time frame is optimized in each step.
 To see this more clearly, let's take a look at an example.

 Suppose we want to model a horizon of one week, with a rolling window size of one day.
 The `roll_forward` parameter will then be a duration value of 1d.
 If we take the `temporal_block` parameters `block_start` and `block_end` to be the duration values 0h and 1d respectively, the model will optimize each day of the week separately.
 However, we could also take the `block_end` parameter to be 2d.
 Now the model will start by optimizing day 1 and day 2 together, after which it keeps only the values obtained for the first day, and moves forward to optimize the second and third day together.

-TODO: varying resolution, but currently not working
+Again, a variable resolution can be implemented for the rolling window optimization.
+The sum of the durations must in this case match the size of the optimized window.

 ### Advanced usage: multiple `temporal_block` objects